 - Cover with top pie crust and cut vent slits.
 For this pie, we cut pastry strips to form a wide lattice crust.

 - Cover edges of pie with foil so it doesn’t over-brown.
-Bake for 35-40 minutes until crust is golden brown and filling is bubbly.
+Bake for 35-40 minutes until the crust is golden brown and the filling is bubbly.
 Remove foil the last 15 minutes of baking.
-Cool 2 hours.
+Cool for 2 hours.